Spirulina is a superfood that is made of a blue-green alga (cyanobacterium) found in fresh and marine water around the world.

 Spirulina’s iron content is essential in hemoglobin and muscle cells delivering oxygen to one’s body.

 9. Boosts Energy

 Coffee and energy drinks are a popular way to boost energy.

 But they tend to make you collapse mid-day with a load of sugar.

 Spirulina’s synergy of its beta carotene, iron, vitamins, phycocyanin, and other nutrients, provides sustained energy – crash free.

 This is also well-tested in a physically demanding environment.
-In a study that compared the performance of university students on cardio workout, one group who took Spirulina lasted 7.3% longer on the treadmill than those who had placebo supplements.
-The oxidative stress level in blood of those consumed Spirulina saw a 25% decrease as well (16).
+In a study that compared the performance of university students on a cardio workout, one group who took Spirulina lasted 7.3% longer on the treadmill than those who had placebo supplements.
+The oxidative stress level in the blood of those consumed Spirulina saw a 25% decrease as well (16).

 10. Burns Fat

 A study in Greece also discovered daily consumption of Spirulina (6gm) can lead to increased fat loss, along with improved energy and endurance.